patrick-lienau/markup-diff/README.md

 # markup-diff

-This script uses [**`httrack`**](https://www.httrack.com/) to scrape a site and keep a copy of it locally (as .html files) these snapshots can then be diff'ed to determine if there have been any regressions.
+This script uses **`wget`** to scrape a site and keep a copy of it locally (as .html files) these snapshots can then be diff'ed to determine if there have been any regressions.

 ---
 ## This does not handle visual or behavioral regressions.
 It knows nothing about runtime behavior, it just saves the raw HTML from the server.